 The Astronomy Department maintains a web site with a variety of features.
 Of particular interest to Astronomy 5 students will be the availability of lecture notes, class handouts, Third-Hour exercises and answer keys, detailed scores for all completed exercises, and current grades.
 Use http://astronomy.sierracollege.edu/ for the web address of the department homepage and then select the Astronomy 5 hyperlink to access information related to this course.
 Friendly warning: Periodically check your assignment scores for accuracy; report any errors to your lecture instructor.

-The course text has a companion web site at http://www.masteringastronomy.com.
+The course text has a companion web site at https://www.pearson.com/mastering .
 All students must register on this web site in order to complete homework assignments and the “Take-Home” Midterm.
-Before you register, you will need an Access Code (supplied with a new text or purchased at the Mastering Astronomy web site), a Mastering Astronomy Course ID (to be given to you by your instructor during the first week of classes), and a Mastering Astronomy Student ID (also to be given to you by your instructor during the first week of classes).
+Before you register, you will need an Access Code (supplied with a new text or purchased at the Modified Mastering Astronomy web site), a Mastering Astronomy Course ID (to be given to you by your instructor during the first week of classes), and a Mastering Astronomy Student ID (also to be given to you by your instructor during the first week of classes).
+Students who fail to register in Mastering Astronomy in a timely fashion may be dropped.
+(See Syllabus Supplement)

 Besides being the place to work on homework assignments, the Mastering Astronomy web site also has a few very valuable resources to help students improve their proficiency in astronomy.
 For example, in the “Study Area” there are “Interactive Figures”, “Movies”, and “Flashcards”.